How to Move Email from cPanel to a New Hosting Provider

 - Estimated mailbox size

-- Add the old cPanel account to Thunderbird (IMAP).
+- Add old account to Thunderbird (IMAP)

-- Add the new hosting account (IMAP).
+- Add new account

-- Drag folders manually from old to new.
+- Drag folders manually

 Limitations

-- Slow for large mailboxes
+- Very slow for large mailboxes

-- Your computer must stay online
+- Requires your computer to stay online

-- No reliable progress logging
+- No reliable progress tracking

 - Risk of interruption